forefireAPI/forefire/paper/paper.md

 Each of these commands (such as,`goTo[t=42]`, `print[state.ff]`, `include[state.ff]`, or `plot[parameter=speed;filename=ROS.png]`) of ForeFire is bound or can directly be called from HTTP, C++, Fortran or Python, and are the core logic of the library.
 Help messages and autocompletion are directly available from the shell interpreter that can be run interactively, with several examples provided in the repository.

-A typical script that loads data at a date and time, starts a fire, schedules a wind shift and prints outputs as:
+A typical script that loads data at a date and time, starts a fire, schedules a wind shift and prints outputs is written :
 ```text
 setParameter[propagationModel=Rothermel]
 loadData[data.nc;2025-02-10T17:35:54Z]